 Shorrocks, Rosalind and Roosmarijn de Geus.
+2019.
 “How Do Citizens Develop Confidence in the European Union?
 The Role of Socialization Experiences.”
-Accepted with West European Politics
+West European Politics 42 (4) available here

 Allen Stevens, Benjamin, Md Mujahedul Islam, Roosmarijn de Geus, Jonah Goldberg, John McAndrews, Alex Mierke-Zatwarnicki, Peter John Loewen and Daniel Rubenson.
 2019.
 “Local Candidate Effects in Canadian Elections.”
 Canadian Journal of Political Science 52 (1) available here